-The Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health Act (HITECH) form the foundation of the requirements that ensure the confidentiality, integrity, and availability of physical or electronic personal health information (PHI/ePHI).
+The Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health Act (HITECH) are two sets of regulations that ensure the confidentiality, integrity, and availability of physical or electronic personal health information (PHI/ePHI).

 However, staying compliant in a large network that includes many third-party vendors can be difficult.
 Here are some tips to help maintain compliance: